About Us Solutions Business Type Contacts Support

 2. What Affects Interchange Rates?

-3. Transactional Factors Affecting Interchange Fees
+3. Transactional Factors Affecting Credit Card Fees

-5. How Can Payneteasy Help?
+7. How Can Payneteasy Help Your Business?

 As a merchant, you probably know that you pay interchange fees after every credit and debit card transaction.
 While these charges typically come as a part of your business’s card processing fees, it’s still critical to understand what exactly they are to ensure you’re dealing with fair pricing.
 Read ahead to find out the definition of interchange fees and learn how they are calculated.